nicolasduminil/50-shades-of-rest/async-clients/README.md

 is a blocking asynchronous endpoint invocation, we use the `join()` method in order to wait for the task completion.

-To resume, this example is very similar to the one in `/home/nicolas/ 50-shades-of-rest/async-clients/jaxrs20-async-clients/`, with the only difference that it returns a `CompletableFuture` instead of a `Future`.
+To resume, this example is very similar to the one in `async-clients/jaxrs20- async-clients/`, with the only difference that it returns a `CompletableFuture` instead of a `Future`.
 Also, the `async()` method isn't anymore required when instantiating the JAX-RS client request.

 #### Non-Blocking asynchronous consumers

 The same similarities that we noticed above are also in effect as far as the non-blocking asynchronous invocation are concerned.
-Here is a code fragment:
+Here is a code fragment from the class `TestNonBlockingAsyncTimeResource` found in the same directory:

     @Test
     public void testCurrentTimeWithZoneId()